Diner (1982 film)

 Diner is a 1982 American comedy-drama film written and directed by Barry Levinson.
-It is Levinson's screen-directing debut and the first of his "Baltimore Films" tetralogy, set in his hometown during the 1940s, 1950s and 1960s; the other three films are Tin Men (1987), Avalon (1990), and Liberty Heights (1999).
+It is Levinson's screen-directing debut and the first of his "Baltimore Films" tetralogy, set in his hometown during the 1940s, 1950s and 1960s; the other three films are Tin Men (1987), Avalon (1990) and Liberty Heights (1999).
 It stars Steve Guttenberg, Daniel Stern, Mickey Rourke, Paul Reiser, Kevin Bacon, Timothy Daly and Ellen Barkin and was released on March 5, 1982.
-The movie follows a close-knit circle of friends who reunite at a Baltimore diner when one of them prepares to get married.
+The movie follows a close-knit circle of friends who reunite at a Baltimore diner when one of them, Eddie Simmons, prepares to get married.

 Plot

-In 1959 Baltimore, friends Modell, Eddie, Shrevie, Boogie, and Fenwick attend a Christmas dance before driving to their usual late-night haunt, Fell's Point Diner.
+In 1959 Baltimore, friends Modell, Eddie Simmons, Shrevie Schreiber, Boogie Sheftell and Timothy Fenwick attend a Christmas dance before driving to their usual late-night haunt, Fells Point Diner.
 On the way, Fenwick stages a fake car accident, to his friends' annoyance.
-Boogie, a hairdresser and law student, has laid a $2,000 bet on a basketball game, and declines his family friend Bagel's offer to call off the bet.
-Modell accepts a ride home from Eddie while the others pick up another friend, Billy, in town to serve as Eddie's best man for his New Year's Eve wedding.
+Boogie, a hairdresser and law student, has laid a $2,000 bet on a basketball game and declines his family friend Bagel's offer to call off the bet.
+Modell accepts a ride home from Eddie while the others pick up another friend, Billy Howard, in town to serve as Eddie's best man for his New Year's Eve wedding.

-The next morning, Billy reunites with Eddie at his mother's house, and they visit their old pool hall.
+The next morning, Billy reunites with Eddie at his mother's house and they visit their old pool hall.
 Shrevie, married to Beth and working as an appliance store salesman, learns from Fenwick that Boogie is taking a date to the movies.
-At a screening of A Summer Place, with his friends watching, Boogie tricks his date, Carol, into groping him through the popcorn carton on his lap.
-She runs from the theater in tears, but the smooth-talking Boogie convinces her it was an accident and their date continues; afterward, Billy punches an old high school enemy.
+At a screening of A Summer Place, with his friends watching, Boogie tricks his date Carol Heathrow, into groping him through the popcorn carton on his lap.
+She runs from the theater in tears but the smooth-talking Boogie convinces her it was an accident and their date continues; afterward, Billy punches his old high school enemy Willard Broxton.

-Billy visits Barbara, a friend working at the local TV station.
+Billy visits Barbara Kohler, a friend working at the local TV station.
 At the diner, Shrevie discusses married life with Eddie, who is preparing a test of football knowledge for his fiancée Elyse, to determine if they will marry.
 Having lost his basketball bet, Boogie wagers with his friends that he can have sex with Carol.
-The group parts ways in the morning, and Boogie and Fenwick encounter an equestrienne named Jane.
+The group parts ways in the morning and Boogie and Fenwick encounter an equestrienne named Jane Chisholm.
 Meeting Barbara at church, Billy learns she is pregnant, the result of an unexpected night they spent together; she tries to dissuade him from feeling obligated to marry her.

 Watching College Bowl, Fenwick is surprisingly knowledgeable and offers to help pay Boogie's debt.
-Shrevie loses his temper at Beth for disturbing his record collection, and storms out.
-Boogie consoles her, and Fenwick goes to ask his brother for money, but he refuses.
+Shrevie loses his temper at Beth for disturbing his record collection and storms out.
+Boogie consoles her and Fenwick goes to ask his brother for money but he refuses.
 Shrevie pulls Eddie and Billy from a screening of The Seventh Seal to corral Fenwick, who has drunkenly occupied the church's Nativity scene in his underwear, leading to their arrest.